M-arcus/cloudron-docs/docs/documentation/developer/packaging.md

 Some apps support automatic updates by overwriting themselves.
 A Cloudron app cannot overwrite itself because of the read-only file system.
-For this reason, disable auto updates for app and let updates be triggered through the Cloudron Store.
+For this reason, disable auto updates for app and let updates be triggered through the Cloudron App Store.
 This ties in better to the Cloudron's update and restore approach should something go wrong with the update.

 ### Logging